DAmesberger/sc-im.nvim/README.md

 1. Place the cursor at the desired location for a new table.
 2. Press the key mapping for inserting a new table (e.g., `<leader>nc`).

+### Using include_sc_file with Joplin Notes
+If you use Neovim as your external editor, there is currently no way of letting Joplin automatically know that you created a link as far as I know.
+So in order to have the .sc file in your notes, you have to attach the file manually to the Joplin note.
+This creates a link.
+Replace the link created by sc-im.nvim with the new one, and remove the file of the old link.
+You only have to do this once per table, after that the sc file will be synced and you can edit the table normally as expected.

 ## Contribution